Lambert Wickes: Revolutionary activities

 Wickes was born sometime in 1735 in Kent County, Province of Maryland.
-His home was on Eastern Neck Island, in the family home, Wickliffe.
+His family home, Wickliffe, was on Eastern Neck Island.
 Prior to the American Revolution, Wickes was captain of the merchant ships the Neptune and the Ceres.
 On March 28, 1776 the Continental Congress allowed the purchase of the 18-gun brig which would be renamed the Reprisal.
 In May of the same year, Wickes was the Reprisal's captain and he was ordered to sail into battle against the British frigate Roebuck which was opening the Delaware River to British ships.
 Wickes would later be designated as number 11 on the Continental Navy's seniority list.

 The Committee of Secret Correspondence of Congress, by arrangement with the Marine Committee, issued orders for Capt.
 Wickes to proceed to the West Indies in Reprisal and bring out munitions for use by General Washington's army.
 In addition, Wickes was to transport William Bingham to his post, the French possession of Martinique, as agent for the American colonies.

 Reprisal passed down the Delaware River from Philadelphia during the latter part of June 1776.
 While en route, Reprisal went to the aid of the harried Continental 6-gun brig Nancy — bound from St. Croix and St. Thomas with 386 barrels of gunpowder — which was being chased by six British men-of-war.
 In order to save Nancy, her captain, Hugh Montgomery, ran her aground.
 Reprisal and Lexington – the latter under the command of Capt.
 John Barry – kept boats from HMS Kingfisher at bay and succeeded in landing some 200 barrels of the precious powder.
 In this engagement, Wickes' brother, Richard Wickes, was killed while serving as third lieutenant in Reprisal.

 This engagement became known as the Battle of Turtle Gut Inlet.

 Clearing the Delaware capes on July 3, Reprisal, under Wickes' sterling seamanship, captured a number of prizes in the West Indies and had a sharp engagement with HMS Shark, beating her off and escaping into port.